RickyRicardo1500/p1-ec2-rest-converter/README.md

 ```bash
 ssh -i MyKeyPair.pem ec2-user@<PUBLIC_IP>
 ```
+If using Putty use insert your keypair in the auth tab then login using your <PUBLIC_IP>

 6. Clone Git Repo & change working directory
 ```bash
 git clone https://github.com/RickyRicardo1500/p1.git && cd p1